 I arrived in Agra by train on March 10.
 It was only a four trip in the middle of the day, from Sawai Madhopur (Ranthambore), but it was a long haul sleeper so everyone around was still lying around to pass time.
-Felt like I had joined the joined the wrong party!
+Felt like I had joined the wrong party!

 The next morning I was up at 5 to get in line for Taj Mahal tickets and the sunrise.
 With 40,000 visitors a day, early is best!